Downtown Oakland: Black Cowboy Parade

+In 2026, a portion of Downtown Oakland was officially recognized by the California Arts Council as the Black Arts Movement and Business District after years of advocacy from Black activists, business owners, artists, culture workers, and city officials.
+The district includes important sites such as Malonga Casquelourd Center for the Arts, the African American Museum and Library, and is home to the annual Black Joy Parade.

 Land use and points of interest

 Downtown Oakland is home to apartment and condominium dwellers, numerous retail businesses, tall modern office buildings, shorter mixed-use historic buildings, the hubs of AC Transit and BART, which has three underground stations, the city's official Entertainment District which includes the historic Paramount and Fox Theatres, nightclubs, and restaurants, the headquarters of Clorox, City Center, a portion of Old Oakland, and a portion of Chinatown.

 Downtown includes a portion of the oldest part of the city.
-The area from the Oakland Estuary inland to 14th Street between West Street and the Lake Merritt Channel was the original site of Oakland, and there are several 19th century houses scattered around the edges of downtown and in Chinatown.
+The area from the Oakland Estuary inland to 14th Street between West Street and the Lake Merritt Channel was the original site of Oakland, and there are several 19th-century houses scattered around the edges of downtown and in Chinatown.
 The Oakland Museum is located on Oak Street near the southeastern edge of Downtown.

+The Black Panther Museum is located downtown, by the Civic Center.

 Education

 Higher education

 Laney College, with more than 12,000 students, is located on Fallon Street near the Lake Merritt BART station.
 Other educational institutions include Lincoln University, a small business school catering mainly to international students, and a downtown office of Cal State East Bay.
 Oaksterdam University, a business college which prepares students for medical cannabis work, is located on 15th Street in an area referred to as "Oaksterdam".

 The original campus of UC Berkeley was located between Franklin, Harrison, 12th and 14th streets; and the University of California system is currently headquartered in Downtown.